mdlacasse/Owl/README.md

-Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house or the sale of a boat.
+Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house, the sale of a boat, large gifts, or inheritance.

 Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts which are tracked separately for married individuals.
 Asset transition to the surviving spouse